AmirHNzr/YOLOv11-scSE/README.md

 **YOLOv11_scSE_CARAFE** is a modified version of the existing YOLOv11 model, re-implemented with **PyTorch**.
 The motivation for this project was to enhance the model for improved small object detection.
+These codes are part of my university project **“Small Object Detection Using Deep Learning”**.

 ## Highlights